Back to all posts

 Your comfort and safety are our top priorities.
 During your prenatal massage, your therapist will use supportive pillows and cushions to ensure you can lie comfortably and securely on your side.
 They will adapt their techniques to focus on your specific areas of tension, using gentle yet effective pressure to soothe sore muscles and improve circulation.
 While we are known for our deep tissue work, our prenatal sessions are specifically designed to be nurturing and safe, avoiding deep pressure on certain areas and ensuring a completely relaxing experience tailored to your stage of pregnancy.

-How to Book Your Session
+Ready to Relax?
+Here’s How to Book

 Ready to find some relief?
 Booking your prenatal massage is simple.
 You can schedule your appointment online or give us a call, and our friendly staff will help you find the perfect time.
 When you book, be sure to mention that you’re looking for a prenatal massage so we can pair you with the right therapist.
 For an extra touch of warmth and relaxation, consider adding our Hot Himalayan Salt Stones enhancement to your session.
 These smooth, heated stones can help melt away tension and provide an even deeper sense of calm.